splunk/jupyterhub-istio-proxy/README.md

 The proxy can be deployed to a Kubernetes namespace running Jupyterhub by applying the following config:
 Change SUB_DOMAIN_HOST to a value to a hostname where jupyterhub is hosted.
 The ISTIO_GATEWAY value should be set to the gateway which handles traffic for jupyterhub.
+If your cluster has a non-default domain, you can specify that with CLUSTER_DOMAIN

 ```yaml
 apiVersion: apps/v1